One of the most common questions we get after, “what is FHIR?” is, “what is SMART?” followed closely by, “What is SMART on FHIR?”

 How is SMART different from Redox?

-Both Redox and SMART authorize apps to access data, but it’s done slightly differently.
+Both Redox and SMART authorize apps to achieve EHR integration, but it’s done slightly differently.
 The way Redox operates, the authorization layer happens at the system level through interactions with the businesses involved.
 Redox completes the setup process and verifies who is authorized to receive data.
 For example, if Redox has a set of subscriptions set up which say application X is allowed to get scheduling info from UPMC, they will not receive scheduling info from any other health systems unless authorized through our system.
 In an ideal state, SMART would happen at the user level (patient or provider), but right now it’s also at the system level.

 Our subscriptions are effectively what’s happening in SMART on FHIR.
 Because there’s a platform behind Redox’s authorization, it’s more scalable than the way SMART is implemented.
 Here are a few other key differences: